We have had multiple enquiries from students about their housing in relation to the Covid-19 (Coronavirus) pandemic.

 We’ve packed our best tips for finding a new home into this guide, helping you to find high-quality accommodation and understand your rights as a tenant.
 Take your time and make informed decisions - there’s loads of student accommodation out there, and you don’t need to rush into anything.

-Moving out can be a stressful task at the best of times, let alone when you're trying to do it in the middle of a pandemic.
-To try and ease the process, our Housing Advisor has put together this Private Housing Leaving Guide to help you navigate your way through.
+Moving into a property can be a stressful task at the best of times, let alone when you're trying to do it in the middle of a pandemic.
+To try and ease the process, our Housing Advisor has put together this Private Housing Moving In Guide to help you navigate your way through.

 This will depend on your circumstances, for example: